jianliu10/jianliu.github.io/_posts/2018-09-01-java8-concurrency-note.md

 ## Java 8 - @FunctionalInterface

-A java Interface class can contains default method, static method, abstract method
+A java Interface class can contains default method, static method, abstract method.

-A functional interface contains only one interface abstract method.
+A functional interface contains only one abstract method.
 It can contains other default and/or static interface methods.

-Functional object - Implementation of a @FunctionalInterface interface.
+Functional object - Implementation of a functional interface.

-A functional object can be assigned to a variable/parameter with a @FunctionalInterface interface type.
+A functional object can be assigned to a variable/parameter with a function interface type.

 There are two category of functional objects:
 - method reference: